edgio-docs/edgio-docs/guides/applications/v7/performance/cdn_as_code.md

 <Callout type="info">

-If you first create your property using the {{ PRODUCT_LINK }} and then deploy using the CLI, you will have both a `default` and a `production` environment.
+If you first create your property using the {{ PORTAL_LINK }} and then deploy using the CLI, you will have both a `default` and a `production` environment.
 The `production` environment will be the [production environment](/applications/basics/environments#production-environment) for your property.

 </Callout>